 (photo: Stadsarchief Amsterdam)

-During World War II German Nazi-officers were housed in the Carlton Hotel.
-In april 1943 the Germans shot down a british bomber, which accidently came down right behind the hotel.
+During World War II, German Nazi-officers were housed in the Carlton Hotel, which probably made it a target for the Allies.
+In april 1943, the Germans shot down a british bomber, which accidentely came down right behind the hotel.

 (photo: Stadsarchief Amsterdam)